• Skip to primary navigation

 Jump to Recipe Print Recipe

-These super healthy 4-ingredient Pumpkin Peanut Butter Dog Treats will have your pups wagging their tails in no time.
-Packed with healthy fiber, protein, vitamins, and minerals, these pumpkin oatmeal dog treats are everything your good buddies could ever want.
+These easy 4-Ingredient Pumpkin Peanut Butter Dog Treats will have your pups wagging their tails in no time!
+Made with simple ingredients and packed with fiber, protein, vitamins, and minerals, these healthy, homemade pumpkin oatmeal dog treats are everything your good boys could ever want.

-If you thought I was kidding about wanting pumpkin spice everything, you were wrong.
 After cracking a large can of pumpkin for my homemade Starbucks Pumpkin sauce and pumpkin pie baked oatmeal, I still had a cup leftover.
 I knew exactly who needed to benefit from the extra yumminess: Mikey and Ozzy!
+And thus, these easy pumpkin dog treats were born.
+They’re a great way to put that last bit of purée to use!

 Jump to:

-• Why Your Pups Will Love These Pumpkin Peanut Butter Dog Treats
+• Why You’ll Love These 4-Ingredient Dog Treats

 • Ingredients & Substitutions

-• How To Make Pumpkin Peanut Butter Oatmeal Dog Treats
+• How to Make Dog Treats with Pumpkin & Peanut Butter

 • Frequently Asked Questions